aws/eks-anywhere/docs/content/en/docs/getting-started/vsphere/vsphere-preparation.md

       - !!str "/MyDatacenter/vm/Templates/MyTemplates"
 ```

-*NOTE: if you do not want to create a resource pool, you can instead specify the cluster directly as /MyDatacenter/host/Cluster-03 in user.yaml, where Cluster-03 is your cluster name.
-In your cluster spec, you will need to specify `/MyDatacenter/host/Cluster-03/Resources` for the resourcePool field.*
+**NOTE**: If you do not want to create a resource pool, you can instead specify the cluster directly as `/MyDatacenter/host/Cluster-03` in user.yaml, where `Cluster-03` is your cluster name.
+In your cluster spec, you will need to specify `/MyDatacenter/host/Cluster-03/Resources` for the `resourcePool` field.

 Set the admin credentials as environment variables:
 ```bash